Salève: "Syndicat mixte du Salève" and "Maison du Salève"

 The "Syndicat mixte du Salève" was created in 1994 and regroups the twenty communes on whose ground the Salève is located.
 Its objective is to appreciate and protect the mountain which is a "preserved island" in the middle of a French-Suisse territory that is highly urbanized with more than 700.000 inhabitants.

 The syndicat opened the "Maison du Salève" in September 2007 in an ancient Mikerne farm house dating from 1733.
 This documentation center presents all aspects of the mountain: its history, patrimony, nature, sports and leisure.
 In the same year, it developed a charter for sustainable development of the Salève trying to reconcile the conservation of the massif with its increasing frequentation with a vision on 30 years.
 The "Maison du Salève" hosts a permanent exposition, temporary exhibitions as well as guided tours, excursions and conferences about the local patrimony and the environment.

 The syndicat involves in its three work groups - agriculture, tourism and leisure, access and transportation - all users of the Salève, meaning communes, sport clubs, environment protection associations, restorations, farmers, hunters, as well as tourism offices amongst others.

 Tibetan temple

 Shedrub Choekhor Ling is a centre of Tibetan Buddhism on the Salève.
 It is under the direction of the Sangha sur Salève association.

 The monastery opened its doors to public in September 2010.
 It has deck open for public from where the Jura mountains can be seen as the backdrop of Geneva.
-It is beautiful to see the monks performing daily rituals and prayers inside the monastery and one could buy Buddhist and Tibetan handicrafts, decorative items, books and jewellery from the store in the monastery.
+Visitors can watch the monks performing daily rituals and prayers inside the monastery and can buy Buddhist and Tibetan handicrafts, decorative items, books and jewellery from the store in the monastery.